datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 - Most common algorithm used for predicting probability of default (PD)
 - Produces decimal values associated with the probability of a predicted class
 - Graph with classes (showing different colors as an example)
+- Next slide has annotated graph showing the different classes

 `@script`